 The recent exposure of consumers in San Diego to volatile prices has highlighted the price risks faced by consumers in a market environment – and the unwillingness of consumers to bear all of that risk.
 While spot markets are good at short-run productive efficiency, they do not allow market participants to share risks efficiently.
 Forward markets are required in this respect.
 Conversely, forward markets represent an instrument for generators to mitigate revenue and price risks in relation to substantial fixed and sunk costs in building and maintaining generating capacity.
 To operate efficiently, generators need forward markets in order to manage cash-flow risks against their debt obligations, maintenance expenditures and other costs.
 The ability of market participants to contract forward therefore permits the more efficient allocation of risks, including that risks should be borne by those for whom the cost is least.

-In contrast, opportunities for effective risk management have been actively disallowed.
-For instance, the California Public Utilities FERC (‘CPUC’) has required Utility Distribution Customers (‘UDCs’) to purchase their entire load requirements through the California PX and real-time markets during a four-year transition period and has also prevented utilities from hedging market risks in the forward markets.
-Although the CPUC has recently relaxed the PX purchasing restriction, it has yet to create a regulatory mechanism for the UDCs that provides the incentives to hedge their customers’ risks adequately.
+But in California, opportunities for effective risk management have been actively disallowed.
+For instance, the California Public Utilities (‘CPUC’) has required Utility Distribution Customers (‘UDCs’) to purchase their entire load requirements through the California PX and real-time markets during a four-year transition period and has also prevented utilities from hedging market risks in the forward markets.
+Although the CPUC has partially relaxed the PX purchasing restriction, it has yet to create a regulatory mechanism for the UDCs that provides the incentives to hedge their customers’ risks adequately.

 Price discovery